apache/incubator-heron/website/content/docs/operators/heron-tracker.md

   $ curl "http://heron-tracker-url/topologies?dc=datacenter1"
   ```

-* `environ` &mdash; Lists topologies by the environment in which they're running.
+* `environ` --- Lists topologies by the environment in which they're running.
   Example:

   ```bash